szelongq/tp/docs/UserGuide.md

     specifying any tags after it.
 * The value of LEAVES **must be a positive integer.**
 * The value of SALARY **must be a non-negative number.**
+* **NOTE:** The edit command is unable to directly edit the dates of leaves taken by employees.
+Refer to the `addLeaves` and `removeLeaves` commands below instead to edit the dates.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com l/15` Edits the phone number, email address and leaves of the 1st employee to be `91234567`, `johndoe@example.com` and `15` respectively.